anthony-mills/ludum_dare38/README.md

 # Code Use

 The game itself is built with the [Phaser framework](http://phaser.io/).
 The game is being released as open source, feel free to take any code from it you think can help you.

+# Why Kenny Cockroach?

+The theme of the game jam was "A Small World".
+Take a look at the game_ideas.txt file in the root of this project if you would like to see some of the other game ideas I came up with for the game jam and some of the pros and cons of each.